Service-Oriented Architectures and Web Services: Course Tutorial and Lab Notes: Lab Environment

-These directories will hold all the configuration and deployment files pertaining to NetBeans, the Derby security controller, and the personal domain for GlassFish operation.
-The overall content may easily reach 80MB in total disk usage for all these directories.
+These directories will hold all the configuration and deployment files pertaining to NetBeans, the Derby database, and the domains for GlassFish'es operation.
+The overall content may easily reach 80MB in total disk usage for all these directories just to start up.